-With the announcement, it has become clear that Huawei’s struggle in the Smartphone market is far from over and the company sees no other promising alternate of Android OS to move ahead in the smartphone market.
+With the announcement, it has become clear that Huawei’s struggle in the Smartphone market is far from over, and the company sees no other promising alternative to Android OS to move ahead in the smartphone market.

 In May last year, when Google announced the ban on Huawei many were sceptical about the future of the Chinese tech giant in the smartphone market.
 The company, however, presented a bold-faced and argued that such a ban will have minimal effect on the company’s operations.
 Soon, reports about the possible rollout of Huawei’s own mobile OS, a competitor of Android OS, started making rounds on the internet.

-The Chinese telecom & tech major didn’t leave any stone unturned to get rid of the ban but by the end of 2019, it became clear that the Trump administration is in no mood to let go Huawei.
+The Chinese telecom & tech major didn’t leave any stone unturned to get rid of the ban, but by the end of 2019, it became clear that the Trump administration is in no mood to let go of Huawei.

 Huawei tried to launch its own HarmoniOS to counter Android, but the absence of Google services and Android apps kept users away from Huawei devices.

 The absence of Android OS, and the popular Android apps, is not the only reason behind the struggle of Huawei.
 TSMC, the company which produced the Kirin chipset for Huawei, also gave up under the pressure from the US government and distanced itself from dealing with Huawei.
 This was another blow for Huawei in the smartphone segment as Huawei’s premium smartphones, and many budget smartphones as well, were powered with Huawei’s own Kirin Chipset.
 As TSMC backed off from its promise to continue with Huawei despite the ban, the end of Kirin was quite evident.

 By mid-2020, Huawei had apparently accepted its fate.
 It hasn’t filed any new lawsuits or made any public declarations that it’s still trying to overturn the Huawei ban.